fastfend/homebridge-haieracbridge-platform/README.md

 `homebridge-haieracbridge-platform` is plugin for homebridge which allows you to control Haier AC devices from HomeKit!
 It should work with devices controlled by SmartAir2 app.

+## Warning

+I haven't add HaierACBridge app to GitHub yet.
+Right now I'm taking my finals so I cant say when i will push it.
+Sorry for inconvenience.

 ## Features

 - HomeKit automation